sjkp/Microsoft-teams-docs/teams/tab_schema.md

 ### `short` (string, required)

 A short description of the extension used when space is limited.
+Maximum length is 80 characters.

 ### `full` (string, required)

 The full description of the extension.
+Maximum length is 256 characters.

 ## `icons` (object, required)

+Each icon image file must be a transparent PNG, with a white or light-colored background.

 Properties of the `icons` object: